 Swallow the tablets whole; do not split, chew, or crush them.

-Your doctor may adjust your dose of pazopanib during your treatment or may discontinue your treatment.
-This depends on how well the medication works for you and any side effects you may experience.
 Talk to your doctor about how you are feeling during your treatment.
 Continue to take pazopanib (Votrient) even if you feel well.
 Do not stop taking pazopanib without talking to your doctor.
+You can help them by tracking your side effects in Ankr.

 What special precautions should I follow?